Coastal style pendant lights made from rattan, wicker, seagrass, and more.

 There are lots of different types of swivel chairs available for living spaces, including mod styles on pedestals.
 Other than the one Jonathan Adler swivel chair I included here (because I just couldn’t resist it), these upholstered swivel chairs resemble traditional easy chairs that one would not expect to rotate.
 These upholstered swivel chairs would work in any room, whether to serve two functions near a television or open kitchen, or used as a reading chair by a window in the bedroom.
 (Or just use it to pile clothing on and swivel it away from you when it becomes overloaded.)

-Here are 45 upholstered swivel chairs in every color as well as some patterns.
+Here are 45 upholstered swivel chairs in every color as well as some patterns from StyleCarrot partners and others.

 Continuing with yesterday’s theme of reclaimed wood furniture, specifically, beds made from reclaimed wood, today, we’re rounding out the bedroom with reclaimed wood dressers, stools, nightstands, chests, bookshelves, and benches Again, the look is inspired by Monday’s Design Diary post, “Hutker Architects Goes Graphic On Martha’s Vineyard,”